-Berklee's Liberal Arts program emphasizes the interdisciplinary learning that artists and musicians need to succeed in today's world, especially: writing and communication; entrepreneurial, critical thinking; and problem solving skills.
-Liberal arts courses: provide a cultural context for the music being studied; relate music to other arts, politics, literature, and science; encourage students' appreciation for diversity; and prepare students to make the complex ethical choices that they will face throughout their lives.
-Berklee's Liberal Arts department is designed to empower students with broad knowledge, transferable skills, and a strong sense of values, ethics, and civic engagement.
+Berklee's Liberal Arts program emphasizes the interdisciplinary learning that artists and musicians need to succeed in today's world, especially writing and communication, and entrepreneurial, critical thinking, and problem solving skills.
+Liberal arts courses provide a cultural context for the music being studied; relate music to other arts, politics, literature, and science; encourage in students an appreciation for diversity; and prepare students to make the complex ethical choices they will face throughout their lives.
+Berklee's Liberal Arts Department is designed to empower students with broad knowledge and transferable skills, and a strong sense of values, ethics, and civic engagement.
 The partnership of liberal arts and music in the Berklee curriculum means that graduates are accomplished musicians who also excel as team members, communicators, and problem-solvers.

 What Are the Liberal Arts?

 - Humanities — literature, creative writing, poetry, philosophy, languages, communication, art history, history, music history, visual arts, drama, and more

 - Natural Sciences/Mathematics — biology, chemistry, physics, environmental science, acoustics, mathematics, and more

 - Social Sciences — psychology, economics, sociology, history, anthropology, political science, women's studies, Africana studies, Latino studies, and more

 To strengthen student educational opportunities, and to enable students to explore interests, develop skills, and gain knowledge that complements their music studies and their majors, Berklee offers minors in specified liberal arts fields.
 Study for a minor introduces students to the field and provides opportunities for pursuing progressively more meaningful and complex work in the discipline.